Top Graphic Designer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question: How do you like to work?
+• Question: How do you communicate with your clients?

 What the interviewer is looking for: